mitrasupriya/news-app/README.md

 # news-app
-This Project is an microservice implementationof a news app.
+This Project is an microservice implementation of a news app.